5 Marketing Hacks for Your Online Shop

 This can be reflected in the fact that trustmarks have been a part of German commerce for decades.
 The Stiftung Warentest has been around since the early 60s, giving consumers insights into many products.
 However, this certification cannot be requested.
 They are chosen at random and can cost a lot of money when it comes to using their logo for marketing purposes.

-In the world of e-commerce, the Trusted Shops Trustmark with its Buyer Protection is incredibly popular in Germany.
+In the world of e-commerce, the Trusted Shops Trustmark with the Buyer Protection is incredibly popular in Germany.
 Founded in 1999, Trusted Shops has a brand awareness of 77% in the German market.

 Germany has been a constant economic force in Europe for decades.
 With a large population and steady moves towards digitisation, it is definitely one of the most interesting markets for e-commerce expansion.
 For a deeper look at our German e-commerce analysis, make sure to download our whitepaper.